JimberSoftware/docs/devices/servers/servers.md

 Ensure to save the changes made to the file. -->

-Starting Jimber Network Isolation, a dialog box will emerge:
+When starting `Jimber SASE Platform`, a dialog box will emerge:

 ![jimber_server_settings.png](/jimber_server_settings.png ':size=500')

-The required token can be retrieved from the 'Servers' tab within the Signal Server Interface.
+The required token was created with the new server.
+If you did not copy the token in the previous step, it can be retrieved from the 'Servers' tab within the `Jimber SASE Platform`.
 Simply select and edit the correct server to find it.

 ![token.png](/token.png ':size=500')